katiebvogel/nodeapp1/README.md

 10/29/16 -- Working on reading, parsing files synchronously.  fs-sync or fs-wait?  (look in template2.js, Katie) fs-then.

+for Evereve Reaction project:
+did a meteor update and then ran:
+meteor add modules-runtime

+10/31/16  -- for evereve reaction site -- make sure to change hashtags transform to '$..hashtags'  (not included within an array in the template)

+Also -- image schema is located:  lib/collections/schemas/collectionFS.js